senocular/senocular.github.com/articles/js_private_parts.md

 ## Conclusion

 At a high level, private members are much like public members with a bunch of additional restirctions.
 And for the most part, this is a solid mental model.
 However, what was covered here helps shed some light on some of the more unusal characteristics of privates like, why can't static and instance members have the same name?
 And why can't private members be called during construction in some cases?
-These are not restrictions we see today with public members, but now it should be clear why they apply to private ones.
+These are not restrictions we see today with public memberss.

 In summary, private members:

+- Are declared with names scoped to the class block
+  - Can have name collisions between static and instance members in the same class
+  - Can be referenced in child classes defined within the owner class's class block
+- Cannot be dynamically referenced by name
 - Do not have typical enumerable/writable/configurable attributes
   - Cannot be deleted
   - Cannot be enumerated
   - Do not participate in object freezing
-- Cannot be dynamically referenced by name
-- Are scoped to the class block
-  - Can have name collisions between static and instance members
-  - Can be referenced in child classes defined within the owner class's class block
 - Are added in the constructor
 - When static, are not shared among subclasses